The XPL0 Programming Language

 are computations sooo complex that no computer can handle 'em.
 However

 by exploiting the power of XPL0 and avoiding defenestration by Windows

 you can now witness this historic event in your very own home!

 Here's a simple version of a raycaster like used in Wolfenstein 3-D.

-The essentials are boiled down to six pages of commented code.
+The essentials are boiled down to seven pages of commented code.